Attract, Retain, and Advance A Diverse Community of Students

 Engage in high-impact practices and other efforts to support underrepresented student development, engagement, and retention

-Support the efforts of campus centers and programs, including but not limited to the Center for Engagement and Inclusion, the LGBTQ+ Center, the Office of Student Educational Services, and the Educational Opportunity Program, that serve the educational, social and cultural needs of a diversity of students.
+Support the efforts of campus centers and programs that serve the educational, social and cultural needs of a diversity of students.

 Broaden peer-to-peer, faculty-to-student, and alumni-student mentoring opportunities through the Division of Student Affairs, academic departments, and by leveraging existing and emerging alumni associations.